The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

-This theorem is the analogue to Soddy sphere packings of the local-global conjecture for integral Apollonian circle packings \cite{GrahamLagarias2003, FuchsSanden2011, BourgainFuchs2011, BourgainKontorovich2012}.
+\thmref{thm:main} is the analogue to Soddy sphere packings of the local-global conjecture for integral Apollonian circle packings \cite{GrahamLagarias2003, FuchsSanden2011, BourgainFuchs2011, BourgainKontorovich2014a}.
 Being in higher dimension puts more variables into play, making the problem much easier. \\

-For the proof, we study a certain infinite index subgroup $\G$ of the integral orthogonal group $G$ preserving a particular quadratic form of signature $(4,1)$.
+For the proof, we study a certain infinite index subgroup $\G$ of the integral orthogonal group preserving a particular quadratic form of signature $(4,1)$.
 This group, $\G$, which we call the {\it Soddy group}, is isomorphic to the group of symmetries of $\sP$; extended to act on hyperbolic $4$-space, the quotient is an infinite volume hyperbolic $4$-fold.
-Passing to the spin double cover of the orientation preserving subgroup of $G$, we find that $\G$ contains an arithmetic subgroup $\Xi$ acting with finite co-volume on hyperbolic $3$-space.
-A consequence is that the set $\sK$ of curvatures contains the ``primitive'' values of a shifted quaternary quadratic form (in fact an infinite family of such).
-Then using Kloosterman's method, the local-global theorem follows.
-This generalizes to sphere packings the following related result in $2$-dimensions due to Sarnak \cite{SarnakToLagarias}: the curvatures in an integral, primitive Apollonian circle packing contain the primitive values of a shifted binary quadratic form.
+After a calculation, we find that $\G$ contains an arithmetic (in fact, {\it congruence!}) Kleinian subgroup $\Xi$.
+A consequence is that the set $\sB$ of bends contains the ``primitive'' values of a shifted quaternary quadratic form (and moreover an infinite family of such).
+After some work, we show that these satisfy the Hasse principle, from which the local-global theorem follows.

+This proof is a generalization to sphere packings of the following related result in $2$-dimensions due to Sarnak \cite{SarnakToLagarias}: the bends in an integral, primitive Apollonian circle packing contain the primitive values of a shifted {\it binary} quadratic form.
 It is in this sense that we have more variables: instead of binary forms, sphere packings contain values of quaternary forms.
-Binary forms represent very few numbers, so despite some recent advances \cite{BourgainFuchs2011, BourgainKontorovich2012}, the analogous problem in circle packings is wide open.
+Binary forms represent very few numbers, so despite some recent advances \cite{BourgainFuchs2011, BourgainKontorovich2014a}, the analogous problem in circle packings is currently wide open.
+So our main innovation in this paper is that, for sphere packings, the arithmetic subgroup orbit already fills out all large admissible numbers.